 - Transfer to an airtight container to store.

-- These bites store in the fridge well!
+- These PB Oat Balls store in the fridge well for up to a week.

 - To make the balls even divide the mixture into 12 portions first and then make the balls.